The Technology M&A Review: Argentina

 Argentine tax rules provide for tax-free corporate reorganisations subject to certain conditions.

-Finally, Argentine has its own generally accepted accounting principles approved by the Federation of Professionals of Economic Sciences.
+Finally, Argentina has its own generally accepted accounting principles approved by the Federation of Professionals of Economic Sciences.
 The use of International Financial Reporting Standards is mandatory for certain companies (financial entities, public companies) and optional for the rest of the types of entities.

 vi Cross-border issues